ayushnix/pass-coffin/README.md

 access to your computer can see which websites you use and your usernames on those websites.
-This is different from how password managers like [keepassxc][2] work by keeping your entire password store database inside an encrypted file and can also automatically lock access to the application itself after a certain amount of time. `pass-coffin` is meant to provide similar features to `pass`.
+This is different from how password managers like [keepassxc][2] work by keeping your entire password store database inside an encrypted file and can also automatically lock access to the application itself after a certain amount of time. `pass-coffin` has been created to provide these missing features to `pass`.

 `pass-coffin` is heavily inspired from [pass-tomb][3] and [pass-grave][4].
 A lot of credit goes to the authors of these extensions for making `pass-coffin` possible.